How to host a house concert

 Sound equipment

-In most living-room-type situations, I personally prefer using no sound equipment—it’s a revelation for many people to experience truly unplugged music, without the barriers of mic stands and speakers.
-But if you do want to use sound reinforcement, keep it as simple and unobtrusive as possible.
-Just a touch of amplification goes a long way.
-For a solo performer, a single large-diaphragm mic for voice and instrument can be a great solution that maintains the stripped-down acoustic vibe.
+If you do want to use sound reinforcement, keep it as simple and unobtrusive as possible.
+A touch of amplification goes a long way.
+For a solo performer, a single large-diaphragm mic for voice and instrument can give a little boost while maintaining the stripped-down acoustic vibe.
+A small acoustic amp can serve nicely as a mini sound system.

 Outdoors (as well in larger indoor spaces and with bands), you’ll likely need some kind of PA for instruments and voices to carry.
 You don’t need to blast people out, though.
 Letting neighbors know about your event in advance, and asking if they have questions or concerns, is an important courtesy.
 In my own backyard shows, I’ve even had immediate neighbors set up their own satellite parties where they can hear the music.